-Al Doyle, Program Chair of Web & Multimedia and Digital Media Design program at Touro College’s Graduate school of Technology, served as the Touro GST team lead.
+Al Doyle, Program Chair of Web & Multimedia and Digital Media Design program at Touro University’s Graduate school of Technology, served as the Touro GST team lead.
 Al is a game design professor, teaching artist, gamer and native Brooklynite who likes all things visual, digital, musical and playful.

-Al was joined by Pratik Singh and Husnal Walia, both graduate students at Touro College’s Graduate School of Technology.
+Al was joined by Pratik Singh and Husnal Walia, both graduate students at Touro University’s Graduate School of Technology.
 Pratik Singh is a full stack web developer specializing in designing, developing, managing, and hosting web applications using the latest web tools and technologies.
 He always looks forward to solving challenges using Information Technology.
 Husnal Walia is a web developer with more than 12 years of financial management work experience in multi-national companies and with global virtual teams.
 Husnal is a Subject Matter Expert in Oracle & SAP, and is passionate about COBOL programming on IBM Mainframes.

 The AT&T Entertainment Hackathon presented prizes for the following 3 categories: